 As Createquity’s experience demonstrates, filling this gap and others related to our field’s knowledge infrastructure will require a new will to invest in field-building more generally.
 One of the persistent structural factors holding back such efforts is the difficulty of engaging individual donors in field-building conversations.
 Despite their importance to the arts ecosystem generally, in 15 years of working in this field I have yet to encounter a single effective strategy for organizing and communicating to individual donors about field leadership issues.
 Overall, individual donors represent a tremendous untapped opportunity to increase the arts field’s leadership capacity and overall potential for impact.

 Moving on to more programmatic issues, there is a strong case to make that a worthy focus of arts philanthropy is advocacy to restore arts education cuts, especially for underprivileged youth at all age levels.
 Our judgment on this issue derives from several related observations.
 First, there is a lot of baseline evidence that arts education is beneficial for children, especially for those who have not yet entered formal schooling.
 Second, we know that in the United States, arts education cuts have disproportionately fallen on low-income families and black and Latino children.
 Finally, we have some glimmers of evidence that disadvantaged children benefit disproportionately from exposure to arts education.
-These factors, combined with the incredibly broad reach of arts education as compared with other types of arts interventions, suggests that evidence-based arts funders will find arts education of great interest.
+These factors, combined with the incredibly broad reach of arts education as compared with other types of arts interventions, suggest that evidence-based arts funders will find arts education of great interest.
 With that said, we should add the caveat that it is an arena already receiving a lot of attention, which may mean that much more work is necessary to create the political conditions for donor impact.

 Speaking of evidence, Createquity’s review of the literature on the wellbeing benefits of the arts found that some of the strongest available research indicates that older adults and adults in clinical settings can benefit disproportionately from the arts.
 Participatory activities like singing, in particular, help to reduce anxiety and depression, improve subjective wellbeing, and even fend off the onset of dementia.
 And when it comes to attendance, according to the NEA’s research, nearly a quarter of adults aged 55 and older in persistent poor health were interested in going to an exhibit or performance in the past year but were not able to, which is a greater percentage than any other demographic examined in the report.
 This appears to be a highly neglected focus area; I am not aware of arts programs at any foundations in the United States with more than $1 billion in assets that have older adults or people in hospitals as the primary target audience.